 Whether you buy a whole winter melon or precut, select a firm and unbruised melon.

 How To Choose An Winter Melon

 When shopping for a winter melon, seek one that has a dark green or pale green rind, firm and heavy to hold.
 It should have no hair and have a waxy coating.
 Avoid any winter melon with cracks and bruises.

 Winter melon has a long shelf life - up to a year!
 However, this is dependent on how you store them.

 Sliced winter melon should be placed in a plastic bag or airtight container and placed in the crisper drawer of your fridge.
 It will stay fresh for up to 5 days.

 Winter melon is frequently pickled.
 Cut your melon into equal-sized parts, then place them in a jar with vinegar and your choice of pickling spices.
-Pickled winter melon can stay unopened in a pantry for up to a year and opened in the fridge for six months.
+Pickled winter melons can stay unopened in a pantry for up to a year and open in the fridge for six months.

 Store It Whole

 The best (and easiest!) way to store winter melon is as a whole gourd.
 Store your whole winter melon in a cool, dry place - such as a pantry, basement, or root cellar.
 It will stay fresh for up to a year.